Practical Tradeoffs in Google Cloud Spanner, Azure Cosmos DB and YugaByte DB

 As a resilient and self-healing system, YugaByte DB ensures that the replicas in the majority partition elect a new leader among themselves in a few seconds and accept new writes immediately thereafter.
 The design choice here is to give away availability in favor of consistency on failure occurrence while also limiting the loss of availability to only a few seconds till the new tablet leaders get elected.
 The leader replicas in the minority partition lose their leadership in a few seconds and hence become followers.
 At this point, the majority partition is available for both reads and writes while minority partitions are available only for timeline-consistent (i.e. no-out-of-order) reads but not for writes.
 After the failure is corrected, the majority partition and minority partition heal back into a single Raft consensus group and continue normal operations.

-The consistency and latency tradeoffs for the 3 cloud native CP databases can be summarized as below.
+The consistency and latency tradeoffs for the 3 cloud native databases can be summarized as below.

 We at YugaByte are excited about the work that the Spanner and Cosmos DB teams are doing with respect to building truly global-scale operational databases.
 However, as enterprises move to an increasingly multi-cloud and hybrid cloud era, we do not believe they should get locked into expensive, proprietary managed services.
-As can be seen from the comparisons above, YugaByte DB offers strong write consistency (with optional timeline-consistent, read-only replicas) and tunable read consistency in both single region and multi-region deployments.
-It does so on an open source core with open key-value and flexible schema APIs (compatible with Redis and Apache Cassandra).
+As can be seen from the comparisons above, YugaByte DB offers strong write consistency and tunable read consistency (with optional read-only replicas for remote regions) in both single region and multi-region deployments.
+It does so on an open source core with a SQL API that is compatible with PostgreSQL.
 We believe these are exactly the right ingredients to power cloud native business-critical applications in the enterprise.